WOA-Project/SurfaceDuo-Guides/InstallWindows/Partitioning-SurfaceDuo1.md

 You'll get a list of partitions.

 **Make sure that the last partition listed is numbered 6.
-If it is not, below's commands may damahe your phone.
+If it is not, below's commands may damage your phone.
 Contact us if that's your case**

 Take note of original sizing value of the userdata, we highlighted the given for you below, you will need it shortly.